RubenSandwich/EdibleEms/_posts/2017-04-10-clean-eating-on-family-vacation.md

 **Breakfasts**

 I also made fresh fried eggs every morning, which takes barely any time at all.
-To go with this, I sautéed brussel sprouts and fried up potatoes that I baked the day after we arrived.
+To go with this, I sautéed brussel sprouts and fried up potatoes fresh each morning that I baked in bulk the day after we arrived.

 **Lunches**